Micro Labs Ltd

 Diarrhoea:

 Drink lots of fluids, such as water to keep yourself hydrated.
-Try to avoid taking any medicine on your own to treat diarrhoea and consult your doctor if the symptom gets worse.
+Try to avoid taking any medicine on your own to manage diarrhoea and consult your doctor if the symptom gets worse.

 Nausea and vomiting: